andycranston/ldap-opensuse-leaf-15.5/README.md

 # Open LDAP on OpenSUSE

-This repository has some useful shell scripts, a LDIF file and a Python 3 CGI script which will allow an Open LDAP server to be set up quicklt on OpenSUSE Leaf version 15.5
+This repository has some useful shell scripts, a LDIF file and a Python 3 CGI script which will allow an Open LDAP server to be set up quickly on OpenSUSE Leaf version 15.5

 # ATTENTION!

 I am not an expert on LDAP.
 This README document and the various files in this repository may have incorrect or non-standard values.

-My main motivation was to get a LDAP server up and running so devices on a network (e.g. Raritan intelligent PDUs) can be configured to use LDAP.
+My main motivation was to get a LDAP server up and running so devices on a network (e.g. Raritan intelligent PDUs) can be configured to use LDAP for demonstration purposes.

 If you need to set up a LDAP server in a production environment then DO NOT use this as the basis of your setup!

-On the other hand if you just want to get a simple LDAP up and running then read continue reading.
+On the other hand if you just want to get a simple LDAP up and running then continue reading.

 # Assumptions and default values

 This document makes the following assumptions and uses the following default values:

 + The OpenSUSE server has only one NIC (Network Interface Card)
-+ The OpenSUSE server has NOT been previosuly configured to run Open LDAP
++ The OpenSUSE server has NOT been previously configured to run Open LDAP
 + LDAP distinguished name dc=matrix,dc=lab will be used as the main organisation name
 + The LDAP environment will be unsecured and run on the default TCP port number 389
 + Secret password for configuration and LDAP access will be 'Only4Demos!' without the single quotes